Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: Acknowledgment

-We thank Mario Nemirovsky, Yoav Etsion, Shahar Kvatinsky, Ronny Ronen, Tzofnat Greenberg, Moran Shkolnik, Samer Kurzum, and Avi Baum for their valuable feedback.
-We acknowledge the support of Nvidia for its donation of a Titan V GPU used for this research.
-This research was supported by Technion AI center and Intel ICRI-CI center.
+We thank the anonymous reviewers for their comments and suggestions.
+We also thank Mario Nemirovsky, Yoav Etsion, Shahar Kvatinsky, Ronny Ronen, Tzofnat Greenberg, Moran Shkolnik, Samer Kurzum, and Avi Baum for their valuable feedback.
+We acknowledge the support of NVIDIA for its donation of a Titan V GPU used in this research.
+This research was supported by Intel-Technion AI center.